GIScience/climate-action-hiwalk/README.md

 # Plugin Blueprint

-This repository is a plueprint for operator creators.
+This repository is a blueprint for operator creators.
 Operators are science2production facilitators that will make it easy for you to bring your ideas and research results to the Climate Action (CA) platform.
 Operators are the main workers inside plugins.
 You will create a plugin but all you need to do is code the operator functionality, the plugin wrapper is already set to go.
 The terms Operator and Plugin are therefore mostly synonymous for you.
 For more information on the architecture, please contact the [CA team](https://heigit.org/).

 Please follow the subsequent steps to bring your operator to life.